nyrLang/nyrLang/README.md

 - - -

 ## Features
-- CLI
+- Interactive mode
-	- When using the CLI the trailing semicolon is optional (so it won't crash just because of that)
+	- When using the Interactive mode the trailing semicolon is optional (so it won't crash just because of that)
 - File input (must end with `.nyr`)

 ### How to run